COMPARISON OF LOTUS HYDROGEN PLASMA COMBI BOILERS VS NATURAL GAS COMBI BOILERS

 Energy Input Uses water (for hydrogen) and electricity, with 65% lower electricity consumption compared to electric boilers.
 When paired with solar, wind, or geothermal, operational energy costs are nearly zero.
 Requires natural gas as the primary fuel, with electricity used for ignition and system controls.
 Heating efficiency depends on a continuous gas supply.

-Efficiency Highly efficient; 65% more efficient than standard electric boilers, with instant heating and no energy losses.
-Plasma technology allows rapid heat production.
-Modern gas combi boilers are typically 90-94% efficient.
+Efficiency Hydrogen plasma technology allows rapid heat production with almost 200% energy efficiency (Coefficient of Performance or COP of 2).
+Lotus Hydrogen Plasma combi Boilers are also 65% more efficient than standard electric boilers, with instant heating and no energy losses.
+Modern gas combi boilers are typically 90% efficient (COP 0.9).
 However, they are less efficient over time due to energy losses in combustion and gas leakage.

-Carbon Emissions Zero emissions if electricity comes from renewable sources.
-The only byproduct is 1 - 1.5 liters of water vapor per year, which needs to be refilled.
+Carbon Emissions Zero carbon emissions during the heating process.
+The only byproduct is water vapor, and 1 - 2 liters of water is used per year because the combustion process takes place in a closed environment, and the steam turns back into water.
 Produces significant carbon emissions during combustion.
 Emits CO₂ and other harmful gases, contributing to climate change.
+A ventilation shaft is required.

-Fuel Cost and Price Fluctuation Free fuel if powered by renewables.
-The only cost is a small amount of electricity for the plasma process.
-This eliminates fuel price volatility.
+Fuel Cost and Price Fluctuation The only cost is a small amount of electricity for the plasma process, which will be free if powered by renewable energy sources.
 Exposed to natural gas price fluctuations.
 Fuel bills depend on global gas market trends, with high costs during shortages or crises.

-Carbon Footprint Zero carbon footprint when combined with renewable energy.
+Carbon Footprint Zero carbon footprint during the combustion and heating process.
 High carbon footprint due to natural gas combustion and methane leakage from pipelines.

 Maintenance Minimal maintenance: Annual water level check (1-1.5 liters vapor loss).
 No moving parts or resistances prone to wear.
+It is a compact, plug-in device.
 Requires regular maintenance to ensure gas safety and system efficiency.
 Risks include gas leaks, clogged burners, and scaling of heat exchangers.

 Installation Complexity and Safety Installation is simple: No gas connections, pipelines, or storage tanks required.
 Safe operation without the risks associated with gas storage or supply disruptions.
 Installation requires specialized gas connections, pipelines, and ventilation to ensure safe operation.
 Risk of gas leaks and explosion hazards.